Frances M. Leslie, PhD

 We have shown through animal models that nicotine has unique biological effects at this age, and that brief exposure of adolescents to nicotine enhances the rewarding properties of other drugs.
 We are currently studying underlying mechanisms.
-We have also begun to evaluate the impact of exposure to nicotine during gestation on the development of the adolescent dopamine system.

-The role of tobacco constituents in addiction.
+Another focus of our lab is the role of tobacco constituents in addiction.
 Tobacco use has one of the highest rates of addiction and relapse of any abused drug, but the animal models used to study tobacco addiction reveal nicotine to be weakly reinforcing.
 This phenomenon has led our lab to hypothesize that nicotine may interact with other constituents in tobacco smoke to produce its addictive effects.

 We are currently evaluating the effects of tobacco constituents on reward and dependence as well as elucidating the underlying neurochemical mechanisms.

 The Lab Personnel: